VirgilSecurity/virgil-cryptoapi-kotlin/README.md

 ## Installation

-The Virgil SDK is provided as set of packages named *com.virgilsecurity.sdk*.
+The Virgil Crypto API is provided as set of packages named *com.virgilsecurity.sdk*.
 Packages are distributed via Maven repository.
 Also in this guide, you find one more package - Virgil Crypto Library that is used by the SDK to perform cryptographic operations.

 ### Target

 * Java 7+.
-* Android API 16+.

-### Prerequisites

-* Java Development Kit (JDK) 7+
-* Maven 3+

 ### Installing the package